thefirehacker/TimeCapsule-SLM/cursor_claudecode_ai/Features/015-AIFrames-AIFlowBuilder-OpenRouter-ZDR/Issue-015-AIFrames-AIFlowBuilder-OpenRouter-ZDR.md

 - Vision over PDFs/images → Gemini 2.5 Flash is the fastest strong VLM.
 - Keep embeddings local to preserve offline-first, reduce cost, and maintain latency guarantees.

+### Bootstrapped Learning — Explicit Requirements
+- Stepwise pedagogy: frames proceed from high‑level summaries to low‑level technical detail.
+- Mastery gating: each frame ends with a short quiz; user must pass before advancing.
+- Remediation: on incorrect answers, the system inserts one or more “remediation frames” with simpler explanations and a follow‑up quiz.
+- Pause/Resume: users can stop any time and resume at the last incomplete frame; prior answers are stored in KB.
+- Vision grounding: when images/figures are available, explanations and questions reference specific visual elements (e.g., “see the red box region”).
+- Source‑first: all content cites KB chunks and URLs; AI never invents citations.
+- User control: AI‑suggested frames are drafts (distinct color); users can accept/decline/edit at any step.

 ### Integration Approach (no code changes yet)
 1) Routing Layer (configuration only at first)
    - Add a model router config with tiers: planner, generator, vision; default order as above.